 MWA is committed to providing and maintaining a healthy and safe work environment for all employees.

 Employees are required to know and comply with the School’s General Safety Rules and to follow safe and healthy work practices at all times.
-Employees are required to report immediately to the Managing Director of Human Resources any potential health or safety hazards, and all injuries or accidents.
+Employees are required to report immediately to the Director of Human Resources any potential health or safety hazards, and all injuries or accidents.

 The School has instituted an Injury and Illness Prevention Program designed to protect the health and safety of all personnel.
 A copy of the Program may be obtained from Human Resources.